The reactor antineutrino anomaly and low energy threshold neutrino experiments: Introduction

 Historically, reactor neutrino experiments have been a powerful tool in the measurement of neutrino electron scattering~\cite{Reines:1976pv}.
 Recently, several experiments have measured this process with an increased precision~\cite{Vidyakin:1992nf,Derbin:1993wy,Amsler:1997pn,Deniz:2009mu} and it is expected that new results will be reported in the near future, for instance by the GEMMA experiment~\cite{Beda:2012zz}.
 Despite the small cross section, neutrino electron scattering data have given interesting results on neutrino properties, such as neutrino magnetic moments~\cite{Canas:2015yoa}, as well as on the value of the weak mixing angle at low energies~\cite{Canas:2016vxp}.

-Regarding inverse beta decay (IBD) experiments, besides the succesful measurements of the standard oscillation parameters, both for long~\cite{Eguchi:2002dm,Abe:2008aa} and for short baselines~\cite{An:2016ses,RENO:2015ksa,Abe:2014bwa}, there is also a complete program to unambiguously discover or exclude sterile neutrinos in the near future.
+Regarding inverse beta decay (IBD) experiments, besides the successful measurements of the standard oscillation parameters, both for long~\cite{Eguchi:2002dm,Abe:2008aa} and for short baselines~\cite{An:2016ses,RENO:2015ksa,Abe:2014bwa}, there is also a complete program to unambiguously discover or exclude sterile neutrinos in the near future.
 Some of these experiments are underway and others will start data taking soon~\cite{Boireau:2015dda,Ashenfelter:2015uxt,Serebrov:2016wzv}.
-Recent results from the NEOS experiment already exclude part of the previously allowed region in the most recent 3+1 sterile neutrino data fit~\cite{Ko:2016owz}.
+The DANNS experiment~\cite{Alekseev:2017iqo} has already presented preliminary results.
+On the other hand, recent results from the NEOS experiment already exclude part of the previously allowed region in the most recent 3+1 sterile neutrino data fit~\cite{Ko:2016owz}.

 Also in the low energy threshold regime, there is the coherent elastic neutrino nucleus scattering (CENNS), that was studied for the first time in the seventies~\cite{Freedman:1973yd} and has finally been observed~\cite{Akimov:2017ade}.
 A large number of proposals are also looking for this signal, and there will be several measurements of the neutrino cross sections with this reaction in the future.
 As it has been proved by the COHERENT Collaboration~\cite{Akimov:2017ade}, CENNS is a very promising process for low energy neutrino physics.
-Several works have pointed out its impact in testing non-standard interactions~\cite{Barranco:2005yy,Scholberg:2005qs,Lindner:2016wff,Coloma:2017egw,Barranco:2011wx,Shoemaker:2017lzs}, neutrino magnetic moment~\cite{Wong:2005pa,Kosmas:2015vsa,Kosmas:2015sqa}, or the weak mixing angle~\cite{Wong:2005pa,Kosmas:2015vsa,Kosmas:2015sqa}.
+Several works have pointed out its impact in testing non-standard interactions~\cite{Barranco:2005yy,Scholberg:2005qs,Lindner:2016wff,Coloma:2017egw,Barranco:2011wx,Shoemaker:2017lzs}, neutrino magnetic moment, or the weak mixing angle~\cite{Wong:2005pa,Kosmas:2015vsa,Kosmas:2015sqa}.